piotrplenik/clean-code-php/README.md

 This can be hard to understand at first, but if you've worked with PHP frameworks (like Symfony), you've seen an implementation of this principle in the form of Dependency
 Injection (DI).
-While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
+While they are not identical concepts, DIP keeps high-level modules from knowing the details of their low-level modules and setting them up.
 It can accomplish this through DI.
 A huge benefit of this is that it reduces the coupling between modules.
 Coupling is a very bad development pattern because it makes your code hard to refactor.